 FIGURE 6.2.
-Spawning biomass ratios (SBRs) for 1975-2004 and SBRs projected during 2005-2009 for yellowfin tuna in the EPO by the likelihood profile approximation method.
+Spawning biomass ratios (SBRs) for 1975-2004 and SBRs projected during 2006-2010 for yellowfin tuna in the EPO.
 The dashed horizontal line (at 0.44) identifies SBR{AMSY} (Section 5.3), and the thin dashed lines represent the 95% confidence intervals of the estimates.
-The estimates after 2005 (the large dot) indicate the SBR predicted to occur if the effort continues at the average of that observed in 2003, catchability (with effort deviates) continues at the average of that observed in 2003, and average environmental conditions occur during the next 5 years.
+The estimates after 2006 indicate the SBR predicted to occur if the effort continues at the average of that observed in 2005 for surface fisheries, or 2004 for longline fisheries, catchability (with effort deviates) continues at the average of that observed in 2003 and 2004 for surface fisheries, or 2002 and 2003 for longline fisheries, and average environmental conditions occur during the next 5 years.